Battered Silicon Dispatch Box

-The Battered Silicon Dispatch Box (BSDB) is an independent, Canadian literary publisher, founded in 1993 by George A. Vanderburgh.
+The Battered Silicon Dispatch Box (BSDB) is a Canadian independent literary publisher, founded in 1993 by George A. Vanderburgh.
 Based in Shelburne, Ontario, and in Sauk City, Wisconsin, the company is headed by George Vanderburgh.

 The press initially specialized in the writings about Sherlock Holmes and Sir Arthur Conan Doyle, with the motto "The Sherlockian publisher of first and last resort."
 Since then the imprint has focused on detective fiction from the Golden Age, as well as pulp fiction serial characters from the 20th century in the series "The Lost Treasures from the Pulps".
 The press also specializes in new and otherwise out-of-print books by Canadian authors.
 BSDB has issued books under several logos, including The Other Door, Artemesia House, Mycroft & Moran, Hawk and Whippoorwill and The August Derleth Society.